separateurCreated with Sketch.

 Sister María del Carmen Rendiles, founder of the Servants of Jesus, was born in Caracas in 1903.
 Her miracle involved the sudden healing of a Venezuelan doctor in 2003, acknowledged by the Church as medically inexplicable.
 She was beatified in 2018.

-In Venezuela, the Church has launched the national campaign “Santos para todos” (Saints for All) to celebrate Hernández and Rendiles.
+In Venezuela, the Church celebrated with the national campaign “Santos para todos” (Saints for All) to celebrate Hernández and Rendiles.

-The October canonization ceremony at the Vatican will also recognize six others: Armenian Archbishop and martyr Ignatius Choukrallah Maloyan; Papua New Guinean catechist Peter To Rot; Italian Sisters Vincenza Maria Poloni and Maria Troncatti; and Italian layman Bartolo Longo, a devoted promoter of the Rosary.
+The October canonization ceremony at the Vatican also recognized six others: Armenian Archbishop and martyr Ignatius Choukrallah Maloyan; Papua New Guinean catechist Peter To Rot (the first saint of his nation); Italian Sisters Vincenza Maria Poloni and Maria Troncatti; and Italian layman Bartolo Longo, a devoted promoter of the Rosary.

 Did you enjoy this article?
 Would you like to read more like this?